-Any agency with an interest in an adult's wellbeing and safety can request that a case be considered for review by Fife Adult Protection Committee where they consider the criteria for review is met.
+Referrals can be made by any person, from any agency represented on the Adult Support and Protection Committee.
 Each agency will agree its own route for referrals but they should usually be made via the agency's senior officer or designated manager.